Table of contents

 Business goals

-However, when developing a design, you have to make some compromises not only within the framework of the UCD described above, but also on a broader level.
+However, when developing a design, you must make some compromises within the framework of the UCD described above and on a broader level.
 We must also reconcile the user’s goals, needs and preferences with the business objectives that the product faces.

-Most products have one task to fulfill – provide income to stakeholders.
-It is supposed to achieve this either directly (e.g., through paid products or services) or indirectly (e.g., by building a positive brand image).
+Most products have one task to fulfil – provide income to stakeholders.
+It is supposed to achieve this directly (e.g., through paid products or services) or indirectly (e.g., by building a positive brand image).

 Most products have to achieve this.

-Theoretically, the matter seems simple – a user who is satisfied with a product will gladly pay for it.
-He will also recommend it to relatives will increase the customer base.
+Theoretically, the matter seems simple – a satisfied user will gladly pay for a product.
+He will also recommend it to relatives, increasing the customer base.
 In practice, this is sometimes different.

 User goals do not always go hand in hand with business goals.
 An example would be apps for finding the cheapest possible vacations.
 The user wants to spend as little money as possible, and the platform enabling them to do so wants to make as much money as possible.